 The archaeological remains of these Roman administrative buildings extend under Leadenhall Market and were uncovered during excavations in 1986.
-The brick pier in our photo is in the basement of 90 Gracechurch Street and can be viewed during shop-opening hours.
+The brick pier in this photo is in the basement of 90 Gracechurch Street and can be viewed during shop-opening hours.

 This section lists the memorials where the subject on this page is commemorated: